 Paralegals and Legal Assistants

-- Investigating and fact checking cases
+- Researching and fact checking cases

 - Conducting research on related cases and laws

-- Preparing correspondence and legal documents
+- Preparing correspondence and legal papers

 - Filing legal papers with opposing counsel or the court

 - Helping lawyers get ready for trial and keep organized with their cases

 - Organizing and maintaining legal documents, files and other records

 Paralegal Education and Certification

 As we discussed earlier, paralegals are actually the same as legal assistants, with paralegals arguably having more professional sounding job titles.
 As a result, for either position the educational requirements and job prospects will be the same.
 The fastest way to start your career as a legal assistant in Woodstown NJ is by obtaining a certificate, which may require just 6 months to accomplish.
 Many entry level positions do require an Associate’s Degree, which provide a more extensive education and can be earned at many community colleges in 2 years.
 For an even more extensive education, 4 year Bachelor’s Degrees are an option as well.
 After you have acquired either a degree or a certificate, you might want to proceed and get a certification.
 Even though it is not a mandatory requirement in New Jersey to practice as a paralegal, certification may not only help maximize your career opportunities, but help establish you as a professional as well.
 Some of the highly respected certifying agencies in the field are: